N Korea fires 23 missiles, prompting air raid alert in South

 In 2010, North Korea shelled a front-line South Korean island off the peninsula’s western coast, killing four people.
 But the weapons used were artillery rockets, not ballistic missiles whose launches or tests are banned by multiple U.N.
 Security Council resolutions.

 Later Wednesday, South Korean fighter jets launched three air-to-surface, precision-guided missiles near the eastern sea border to show its determination to get tough on North Korean provocations.
-South Korea’s military said the missiles landed in international waters at the same distance of 16 miles north of the sea border as the North Korean missile fell earlier Wednesday.
+South Korea’s military said the missiles landed in international waters at the same distance of 26 kilometers (16 miles) north of the sea border as the North Korean missile fell earlier Wednesday.

 It said it maintains a readiness to win “an overwhelming victory” against North Korea in potential clashes.